 Unsmoothing Real Estate Returns: A Regime-Switching Approach

-We propose newly developed unsmoothing techniques for appraisal‐based real estate returns based on a regime‐switching threshold autoregressive (TAR) model.
-We show that when true returns follow a TAR process, conventional linear autoregressive techniques are misspecified and underestimate true variance.
-Two exogenous variables, equity returns and gross domestic product growth, outperform other variables as regime indicators and appear to capture risks of downturns in real estate.
-We extend the model to the smoothing equation, allowing for switching behavior by appraisers, using two new techniques: the TAR‐AR and TAR‐TAR approaches.
-The “co‐switching” specification opens up a new frontier of empirical research.
-We estimate the TAR‐TAR using FT returns as the regime indicator, and we find results that outperform conventional smoothing models and have plausible economic explanations.
+We propose newly developed unsmoothing techniques for appraisal-based real estate returns based on a regime-switching Threshold Autoregressive (TAR) model.
+We show that when true returns follow a TAR process, conventional linear autoregressive technique are misspecified and underestimate true variance.
+Two exogenous variables, equity returns and GDP growth, outperform other variables as regime indicators and appear to capture risks of downturns in real estate.
+We extend the model to the smoothing equation, allowing for switching behavior by appraisers, using two new techniques, the TAR-AR and TAR-TAR approaches.
+The ‘co-switching’ specification opens up a new frontier of empirical research.
+We estimate the TAR-TAR using FT returns as the regime indicator, and find results that outperform conventional smoothing models and have plausible economic explanations.

 Suggested Citation: Suggested Citation